StevendotAI/Python-and-SQL-Data-Exploration/README.md

-# Python and SQl Data Exploration
+# Python and SQL Data Exploration

 Welcome to the Python and SQL Data Exploration repository!
 This collection houses a diverse array of Python and SQL projects tailored for data exploration.
 Whether you're delving into data cleaning, exploratory analysis, or advanced analytics, you'll find a rich resource to enhance your skills.